 Wow, many blasts from the past there – mostly long gone.
 The Cheri and Pineapple Pearls were surely a particular low point.

-As it happens, we found some old bottles recently in the garage of an elderly relative.
+In 2018, we found some old bottles in the garage of an elderly relative.
 We tentatively dated these around 1974-5.
-The Sparkling Rinegolde bottle cites an award won in Brisbane in 1974, but the label still shows the contents as 1 Pint 6 fl.oz.
-Since decimalisation in the liquor industry was theoretically complete by the end of 1974 that leaves a pretty narrow window.
-Who knows what these gems will taste like?
-And will we ever be game to find out?
+The Sparkling Rinegolde bottle cited an award won in Brisbane in 1974, but the label still showed the contents as 1 Pint 6 fl. oz.
+Since decimalisation in the liquor industry was theoretically complete by the end of 1974 that left a pretty narrow window.
+We bravely sampled them.
+As expected, they were undrinkable.